4 Data-Backed Reasons that Prove One AP Per Classroom Doesn't Make Any Sense

 If you're questioning my math for this example, let me explain.

 Three classrooms with 30 students each would net us a total of 90 students needing to use a single AP.
 However, in reality we don’t see all 90 students accessing the AP at the same time.

 In the real world, we see about 50% associated or connected which is 45 students, and then only about 40% actively using bandwidth or through putting on the system which is 36 students.
 Now can you see how a single AP can support three classrooms?

-2. The quality of your wireless network design makes a huge difference
+2. The quality of your WiFi design makes a huge difference

 This is more than adequate to support a 1:1 initiative in the classroom using iPads, Chromebooks or laptops.